 Responsible Officer: General Counsel

-This Policy applies to any type of contractual agreement that obligates the University to provide or receive payment, services, goods, gifts or use of University property, facilities or other resources, to or from a third party.
-For the purpose of this policy, "University" refers to Drexel University, its colleges, schools, affiliates, divisions and subsidiaries except Philadelphia Health & Education Corporation, doing business as Drexel University College of Medicine.
+This policy applies to any type of contractual agreement that obligates the University to provide or receive payment, services, goods, gifts or use of University property, facilities or other resources, to or from a third party.
+For the purpose of this policy, "University" refers to Drexel University, its colleges, schools, divisions, subsidiaries and affiliates.

 III.
 APPLICABLE MEMBERS

-This Policy applies to all University trustees, officers and employees who have the authority to enter into any type of contract or agreement on behalf of the University (the "Applicable Members").
-The scope of an individual’s authority to enter into a contract or agreement on behalf of the University shall be determined in accordance with the University’s signature authority approval process.
+This policy applies to all University trustees, officers, faculty and professional staff members who have the authority to enter into any type of contract or agreement on behalf of the University (the "Applicable Members").
+The scope of an Applicable Member’s authority to enter into a contract or agreement on behalf of the University shall be determined in accordance with the University’s applicable signature authority approval process.

 Any contractual agreements or sets of related contractual agreements that involve the University incurring costs of $250,000 or more over the life of the contract(s), as to which such expenditures have not been previously budgeted for, must also be reviewed and approved in writing by the Office of the Senior Vice President, Finance, Treasurer & CFO.

 b.
 Review of Unrelated Business Income Tax Issues

 Any contractual agreements that pertain to activities considered unrelated to the University's core mission of research and education may also be subject to taxation.
 This tax is called Unrelated Business Income Tax (“UBIT”).
 Such agreements must first be reviewed and approved by the University’s Tax Office.
 Examples may include contracts where the University derives income from sources such as:

 - sales of merchandise or services;

 - renting or leasing of University space or facilities (such as buildings, auditoriums, meeting space, dorms, apartments and other facilities) to outside entities;